DataVizForAll/datavizforall.github.io/_pages/syllabus-2021-fall.md

 ---
 title: "Educ 206: Data Visualization For All"
 permalink: /
-date: 2021-12-22
+date: 2021-12-14
 toc: true
 toc_label: "Contents"
 toc_sticky: true
 ---
-## J-term 2022 Syllabus
+## Fall 2021 Syllabus
-Professor Jack Dougherty, Trinity College, Hartford CT.
-[Email me a quick question](mailto:jack.dougherty@trincoll.edu) or [schedule a Zoom appointment on my calendar](https://jackdougherty.youcanbook.me).
+Our course meets in-person, wearing face masks in compliance with the [campus Covid policy](https://www.trincoll.edu/reopening/), on Tuesdays & Thursdays 2:55-4:10pm in **Seabury S205** with Professor Jack Dougherty at Trinity College, Hartford CT.
+[Email me a quick question](mailto:jack.dougherty@trincoll.edu) or [schedule an in-person or Zoom appointment on my calendar](https://jackdougherty.youcanbook.me).

-Teaching Assistant Myri Ayala

-Our course meets remotely in my Zoom room <https://trincoll.zoom.us/my/jackdougherty> on Tues-Wed-Thu-Fri from 9:15am to 12 noon ET for three weeks from 4 Jan to 21 Jan, 2022.
-Each class will be divided into segments to feature interactive learning.

-<iframe src="https://cdnapisec.kaltura.com/p/2366381/sp/236638100/embedIframeJs/uiconf_id/42684261/partner_id/2366381?iframeembed=true&playerId=kplayer&entry_id=1_r9wmq4j8&flashvars[streamerType]=auto"  allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" frameborder="0"></iframe>
-[Welcome video for J-term 2022 students](https://trincoll.mediaspace.kaltura.com/media/1_r9wmq4j8) with Jack Dougherty and Myri Ayala.

 Course description: How can charts and maps tell meaningful stories?
 How can they mislead us from the truth?
 In this introductory hands-on course, we will create data visualizations in order to better understand design principles and develop a critical analysis of the field.
 Students will learn skills in both quantitative reasoning and digital storytelling as we advance from beginner tools to editing code templates.
 For the community learning component, our class will build interactive charts and maps on a public policy issue with a Hartford-area partner organization.
 No coding experience is necessary, but curiosity is required.
 Fulfills requirement in Numerical and Symbolic Reasoning (NUM).
 Cross-referenced with Community Learning, Public Policy & Law, Writing & Rhetoric, Urban Studies.
 Enrollment limited to 19 students.

-### Community Learning Partner
+### Community Learning Partners
-Our partners at the [CT Coalition Against Domestic Violence](https://ctcadv.org) asked us to work with them analyze and visualize two years of data from [CTSafeConnect.com](https://ctsafeconnect.com), their new statewide phone/text/chat hotline that connects people requesting help with local domestic violence organizations.
+This semester we will create data stories in partnership with two Hartford organizations that focus on housing.
+While we will work virtually with our partners on their digital projects, there may be optional opportunities for you to visit their public events or building sites in person.

+<iframe src="https://cdnapisec.kaltura.com/p/2366381/sp/236638100/embedIframeJs/uiconf_id/42684261/partner_id/2366381?iframeembed=true&playerId=kplayer&entry_id=1_aq660eab&flashvars[streamerType]=auto"  allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" frameborder="0"></iframe>
+[Intro video, Fall 2021](https://trincoll.mediaspace.kaltura.com/media/1_aq660eab) with [Center for Leadership and Justice](https://cljct.org) partners: Cori Mackey, Tieasha Gayle, AJ Johnson.

-<iframe src="https://cdnapisec.kaltura.com/p/2366381/sp/236638100/embedIframeJs/uiconf_id/42684261/partner_id/2366381?iframeembed=true&playerId=kplayer&entry_id=1_2mnjdacy&flashvars[streamerType]=auto" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" frameborder="0"></iframe>
+<iframe src="https://cdnapisec.kaltura.com/p/2366381/sp/236638100/embedIframeJs/uiconf_id/42684261/partner_id/2366381?iframeembed=true&playerId=kplayer&entry_id=1_ygdoh4la&flashvars[streamerType]=auto"  allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" frameborder="0"></iframe>
-[Intro video for J-term 2022 students](https://trincoll.mediaspace.kaltura.com/media/1_2mnjdacy) with [CT Coalition Against Domestic Violence](https://ctcadv.org) partners: Maria Guzman and Joanne Vitarelli
+[Intro video, Fall 2021](https://trincoll.mediaspace.kaltura.com/media/1_ygdoh4la/) with [Hartford Area Habitat for Humanity](https://hartfordhabitat.org) partners: Suzanne Feola, Makenzie Bahr, Tracy Thomas, Karraine Moody.
+Learn more [about Karraine Moody, Trinity '01](https://www.trincoll.edu/close-up-karraine-moody-of-hartford-habitat-for-humanity/).

 ### Course Materials and Tools
 ![book covers](/images/covers-hodv-datafeminism.png)